 Adjust your strategies regularly to fine-tune your access to those goals.
 Goals can be monetary (earn so much money), technical (learn to use a computer program masterfully), emotional (feel comfortable charging a higher fee), but they ought to be all related to your business.

 As much as possible, once formulated, make your goals non-negotiable.
 You must reach them for consistent business development.

 2. Follow a business strategy plan.

-Don’t ever wing it.
-Every day you work you must work from a strategy plan that is geared to that day’s goal and to the week’s and the month’s and the quarter’s and the year’s.
-Creativity is great for art but it is a killer for business.
+Don’t wing it.
+Every day that you work you must do so from a strategy plan that is geared to that day’s goal and to the week’s and the month’s and the quarter’s and the year’s.
+Spontaneity is great for art but it can be a killer for business.
 Day by day plodding wins the race to succeed at business.

 3. Keep track of performance metrics.

-5. Lead generation must always win over product development.
+5. Lead generation must regularly prevail over product development.

-The only exception: when you are just starting out and are still employed elsewhere and need to develop a product line.
-After that, lead generation is king!
-Creativity is for your artwork not for your business.
+Creativity is imperative for your artwork but not for your business.
 Systems and consistency are essential for profitability.

-I hope this helps you grow your profitable memoir-writing business venture from a hobby to a money-making business.
+I hope this helps you grow your profitable memoir-writing business venture from a hobby to a money-making venture.